Harris’ husband takes on growing public role in 2020 race

 Already, the spouses of other candidates seeking the presidency have taken on a variety of roles.
 The humor and candor of Chasten Buttigieg, the husband of South Bend, Indiana, Mayor Pete Buttigieg, has quickly made him a social media star.
 Jane Sanders, wife of Vermont Sen. Bernie Sanders, has been involved in her husband’s political career for decades and continues to play a key role in his second presidential campaign.

 This week alone, Jill Biden, the wife of former Vice President Joe Biden, was in South Carolina.
 Amy O’Rourke, wife of Beto O’Rourke, joined her husband in Iowa.
-And Chasten Buttigieg is speaking in Florida at the same event as Emhoff, as is John Delaney’s wife, April McClain-Delaney.
+And Chasten Buttigieg was to speak in Florida at the same event as Emhoff, as was John Delaney’s wife, April McClain-Delaney.

 “This is a new experience for Kamala and me, but our family is having so much fun crossing the country and meeting people from every walk of life,” Emhoff, who is a lawyer at DLA Piper, told The Associated Press.
 “It’s amazing to see so many people get to know the Kamala I love, and I can’t wait for every American to get that chance when she’s president.”